-The biggest factor when doing yoga for weight loss, is to increase your heart rate, then gradually bring it back down to normal levels.
+The most significant factor when doing yoga for weight loss is to increase your heart rate, then gradually bring it back down to normal levels.
 You repeat this process over the course of your yoga session.

 Yoga puts extreme emphasis on improving breathing techniques.
 During yoga, your heart rate is going to increase if you’re active, which you should be.
 Instructors will often encourage people to connect with their breathing in between poses, to regulate their heart rate.